ron-reaser/reaser.org/content/course/cs210/index.md

 ## Honors

-This course is cross-listed for credit in the honors program.
+This course offers a section for students in the honors program.

 ## Learning Outcomes